MauraSlavin/HouseholdFinances/README.md

 # Completed functions:

-1. See total balance for each account.
+1. See register balance for each account.
+2. See cleared balance for each account.
-2. See a snapshot of all accounts
+3. See a snapshot of all accounts.
+4. See a list of transactions for each account, when the icon for that account is clicked on.
+5. ...including splits (from #4).

 # Planned functions: